 an equity-centered, citywide community action planning process in Decatur, GA engaging more than a thousand residents and community partners

-Mattice earned a Bachelor’s of Science degree in Public Policy from Georgia State University and is a certified coach.
+Mattice was raised in a woman-centered family in Charlotte, NC and has called Atlanta home for 25 years.
+She earned a Bachelor’s of Science degree in Public Policy from Georgia State University and she is a Certified Professional Diversity Coach (CPDC).